kclick91/WindowsProcessesGUI/README.md

 # WindowsProcessesGUI
-Compare the processes/executables on your machine side by side
+Compare the processes/executables from different times on your machine side by side.

 Quick video demonstration: https://youtu.be/AwcVSVASaYc